Darren Hynes: Club career

 Hynes came through the Greenock Morton youth academy after signing from Aberdeen in 2015.
 He made his debut against Inverness Caledonian Thistle in May 2018.

 In September 2020, Hynes was loaned out to Lowland League club Gretna 2008 until January 2021.
-Hynes would leave the club in January 2023 by mutual consent.
+Hynes left the club in January 2023 by mutual consent.

 On 12 January 2023, Hynes signed an 18-month deal with Scottish League One club Clyde.